-If you or someone you know is going through a separation or divorce, you don't need to go through it alone - support is available at NLC.
+If you or someone you know is going through a separation or divorce, you don't need to go through it alone - support is available.

 Alcoholics Anonymous is a community of men and women who share experience, strength, and hope that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.